ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 **Appeals & Error Handling**
 If you believe your grade reflects an oversight—by the AI tool or a human reviewer, please review the rubric and contact the instructors within one week for re-evaluation.

 ---

 **POLICIES FOR LATE AND MISSED WORK**

+* You must attend this class live, while the lectures are happening unless you have an acceptable excuse (incapacitating illness, severe domestic affliction).
+You must be in Edmonton and available to attend in-person.
+If you are not available to attend in person do not take this course.
+Following University policy, we absolutely do not provide any accommodations for travel. <https://calendar.ualberta.ca/content.php?catoid=69&navoid=20927#attendance>
+    * "Unacceptable reasons include, but are not limited to personal events such as vacations, weddings, or travel arrangements.
+When a student is absent without acceptable excuse, a final grade will be computed using a raw score of zero for the work missed.
+Any student who applies for or obtains an excused absence by making false statements will be liable under the Student Academic Integrity Policy.
+Students should consult their Faculty for detailed information and requirements."

 **Late Policies:**